-The folks at this non-profit farm outside Palmer were doing sustainable agriculture long before it was cool—or before most people used such a term.
-Located 45 minutes from Anchorage, the Musk Ox farm project was conceived in the 1950s as an agrarian opportunity to villagers in Western Alaska, and today it’s a fascinating look at an Alaska native musk ox that was reintroduced to Alaska in the 1930’s.
+The folks at this non-profit farm outside Palmer were doing sustainable agriculture long before it was cool before most people used such a term.
+Located 45 minutes from Anchorage, the Musk Ox Farm provides a fascinating look at the animal reintroduced to Alaska in the 1930s.

 Meet the Wooly Mammoth’s Neighbor

-The musk ox—one of the Arctic’s oldest living species, and once a contemporary of the wooly mammoth and saber-toothed tiger—possesses a soft under-wool called qiviut.
-In the early 1950’s, anthropologist John Jerome Teal Jr. recognized that the best—or sometimes only—way that rural Alaskans could earn a cash income was to leave home and seek work elsewhere.
-Teal’s dream was to domesticate a geographically appropriate animal, and bring an economic opportunity through gentle and sustainable agriculture—to a part of the world that had previously known none.
+The musk ox, one of the Arctic’s oldest living species, once a contemporary of the wooly mammoth and saber-toothed tiger, possesses a soft undercoat called qiviut.
+In the early 1950s, anthropologist John Jerome Teal Jr. recognized that the best—or sometimes only—way that rural Alaskans could earn a cash income was to leave home and seek work elsewhere.
+Teal’s dream was to raise a geographically appropriate animal and bring an economic opportunity through gentle and sustainable agriculture—to a part of the world that had previously known none.

-You can take a 40 - 45 minute tour of the farm, where you’ll see about 80 musk oxen, and perhaps even some babies.
-Since they’re friendly creatures, they may come right up to the fence to greet visitors.
-Your interpretive guide will tell you all about these unique creatures—whose native name, Oomingmak, translates to “the bearded ones”—but will also offer an educational tour of a unique working farm, as well as sharing the history of Palmer and how this great project continues to grow.
+You can take a 45-minute guided walking tour of the farm, where you will see over 70 musk oxen and perhaps even some calves.
+They might come right up to the fence to greet visitors.
+Their education staff will talk with you about these unique creatures, whose native name, Oomingmak, translates to “the bearded ones.”
+Guides will also offer information about this one-of-a-kind working farm.

-Of course, don’t leave without checking out the gift shop, where you can buy gorgeous qiviut products created by fiber artists—a beautiful and lasting souvenir.
+Of course, don’t leave without checking out the gift shop!
+You can view and buy gorgeous qiviut products created by fiber artists, a beautiful and lasting souvenirs.
+They also stock curated items made by local Alaskan artists at all price ranges.

 Events on the Farm

-Every year, opening day is Mother's Day and it's always a huge event!
-Mom gets free admission, flowers, and everyone gets to enjoy the baby musk oxen!
+Summer season opens with their beloved tradition, Mother’s Day with Musk Oxen!
+Mom gets free admission and flowers, and everyone gets to enjoy the frolicking baby musk oxen!

-Check in for events that range from fiber arts classes/demonstrations, wildlife talks, readings by authors, and much much more.
+Check their events calendar for opportunities from fiber arts classes, demonstrations, wildlife talks, readings, and more.

-If you're visiting in the August, be sure to spectate or participate in the Musk Ox Farm's annual Running with the Bulls.
-The trail cuts through pastures and takes you safely past 80+ musk oxen, with the option of a 10k run, 5k run/walk, or 1k Kid's Fun-Run.
-All proceeds go towards taking care of the animals on the non-profit Musk Ox Farm.
+If you’re visiting in August, join the Musk Ox Farm’s annual Running with the Bulls.
+The challenging 5K/10K trail run traverses pastures, chutes, up and down hills, and passes musk oxen watching the racers from nearby fields.
+There is also a 1k Kid’s Fun Run.
+All proceeds help us take care of the animals.
 Don’t miss out on this uniquely Alaskan one-of-a-kind race!

 What to Bring